nesmomik/MovieBrain/README.md

 Change into the directory with '''cd MovieBrain'''.

-Start the game with '''python main.py'''.
+Start the program with '''python movies.py'''.